 Calculating Rural Rates

 Instead of using the Rates Database, health care providers (HCPs) and their service providers should continue to use rates approved under Method 1, 2, or 3 to calculate rural rates HCPs and service providers may use either the most recently-approved rural rate for FY2018, FY2019, or FY2020 for the same service to the same facility or, if there is no approved rate, an approved rural rate for the same or similar services to a facility with the same or similar geographic characteristics.
 For more information on how to submit an FCC Form 466 using these methods please watch the FY2020 Telecom Funding Request Best Practices Webinar (Methods 1, 2, and 3 are discussed at 26:29 minutes)

-HCPs will enter this rural rate on Line 33 (rural rate per month per service agreement) of the FCC Form 466 and upload supporting documentation, for example, a Funding Commitment Letter or rates approval letter for FY2018, FY2019, or FY2020.
+HCPs will enter this rural rate in Block 6 of the FCC Form 466 and upload supporting documentation, for example, a Funding Commitment Letter or rates approval letter for FY2018, FY2019, or FY2020.

 Calculating Urban Rates

 Instead of using the Rates Database, HCPs should use an urban rate that has been previously approved for the same service at the same facility within the past three funding years.
 The urban rate must be the most recently approved rate for that facility/service combination.
 If there is no approved urban rate for a particular facility/service combination, the HCP may use an urban rate approved for the same or similar services to a facility with the same or similar geographic characteristics.

 HCPs should upload to their FCC Form 466 documentation substantiating their urban rate, whether it be documentation supporting a previously approved urban rate such as a Funding Commitment Letter or documentation substantiating their urban rate under the preexisting rule.